Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Manage a project effectively and efficiently, including planning, implementing, delegating, sharing responsibility, staffing, and evaluating.

-- Use implementation science to promote use of evidence-based/informed practices.
+- Use implementation science to promote use of evidence-informed practices.

-- Develop proficiency in the business and administrative aspects of health care finance and policy.
+- Develop proficiency in program administration, policy development, and health care financing.

-- Build effective and sustainable coalitions to address specific outcomes.
+- Build effective and sustainable coalitions to achieve equitable, population outcomes.

 - Use community collaboration models (e.g., collective impact) and leverage existing community improvement efforts to define a meaningful role for MCH.

-It is important for MCH leaders to possess policy skills, particularly in changing and competitive economic and political environments.
-MCH leaders understand the resources necessary to improve health and well-being for children, youth, families, and communities, and the need to be able to articulate those needs in the context of policy development and implementation.
+It is important for MCH leaders to possess policy skills, particularly in changing state and community environments.
+MCH leaders understand the resources necessary to improve health and well-being of mothers, children, and families, and the need to be able to articulate those needs in the context of policy development and implementation at all levels.

 A public policy is a law, regulation, procedure, administrative action, or voluntary practice of government that affects groups or populations and influences resource allocation.